 Payment Services User (PSU)

 More commonly known as customers, a PSU is a person or business that uses a payment service including AISPs, PISPs, CBPIIs and ASPSPs to view, send or receive money.
-(Confused?
-Definitions to all of these acronyms are included in this glossary!).

 e.g. The PSU paid their credit card bill through open banking, without the need to remember their card details.